Native Coneflowers: A Beginner’s Guide

 Native coneflowers

-There are nine species of coneflowers native to North America; four species are easily found in either seed or plant form.
-Look for these in your local plant nurseries or garden shares (follow each ‘read more’ link to find seed sources.)
+Nine species of coneflowers are native to North America.
+Four species are easily found in seed or plant form.
+Look for these in your local plant nurseries or garden shares.

 Purple Coneflower is native to the Eastern United States and is known for its large electric-pink petals.
 (It’s also sometimes called ‘Eastern Purple Coneflower.’)
 Plant as many as you can in your garden, for pollinators and birds alike.
 They can get tall: up to 4-5 feet!
 Surround them with shorter plants.